wp-plugins/pta-member-directory/readme.txt

 1. Contact Form - Public Side

 == Changelog ==
+**Version 1.6**

+*	Adds a transient time and IP check to contact form processing to prevent multiple submissions of the contact form due to the user hitting refresh and re-submitting the form, or from theme & other plugin issues tha may cause the contact form to be processed more than once.
+*	Tested for compatilbility with Wordpress version 4.0

 **Version 1.5.3**

 *	Minor change to the way contact links for individuals are generated to work better with certain permalink structures.